ThirstyAffiliates has traditionally been an affiliate marketing tool and, no, we’re not about to change that.

 Step 2: Tell Uncloaker which categories to uncloak

-The Uncloaker can uncloak however many categories you want without you needing to specify in each link that you want it uncloaked.
+The Uncloaker can uncloak however many categories you want without you having to specify in each link that you want it uncloaked.

 Click on the Link Appearance tab.